Session 4: Computational Methods for Dynamic Economies and Games

 Presented by: David Childers, Yale University

 Many variables of interest to economists take the form of time-varying distributions or functions.
 This high-dimensional ‘functional’ data can be interpreted in the context of economic models with function-valued endogenous variables, but deriving the implications of these models requires solving a nonlinear system for a potentially infinite-dimensional function of infinite-dimensional objects.
 To overcome this difficulty, I provide methods for characterizing and numerically approximating the equilibria of dynamic, stochastic, general equilibrium models with function-valued state variables by linearization in function space and representation using basis functions.
+These methods permit arbitrary infinite-dimensional variation in the state variables, do not impose exclusion restrictions on the relationship between variables or limit their impact to a finite-dimensional sufficient statistic, and, most importantly, come with demonstrable guarantees of consistency and polynomial time computational complexity.
+I demonstrate the applicability of the theory by providing an analytical characterization and computing the solution to a dynamic model of trade, migration, and economic geography.

 Aug 1 | 11:00 am to 12:15 pm